ascholerChemeketa/cs160Reader/_sources/SQLIntro/filtering.rst

     :autograde: unittest
     :dburl: /_static/bikeshare.db

-    Write a query to find the ending station and duration (in that order) of all of trips by bike number ``'W00153'`` that lasted over 8 hours (remember that duration is measured in seconds, you will have to figure out how many seconds are in 8 hours).
+    Write a query to find the ending station and duration (in that order) of all trips by bike number ``'W00153'`` that lasted over 8 hours (remember that duration is measured in seconds, you will have to figure out how many seconds are in 8 hours).

-    The bike number - 'W00153' - is not really a number, it is a string, so make sure to use quotes around it in your query.
+    The bike "number" - 'W00153' - is not really a number, it is a string, so make sure to use quotes around it in your query.
     ~~~~

     ====